Bell Media Radio

-Bell Media Radio, G.P. (formerly CHUM Radio), operating as iHeartRadio Canada, is the radio broadcasting and music events subsidiary of Canadian media conglomerate Bell Media, a division of BCE Inc..
-The company owns stations across the country, including in most of Canada's largest radio markets.
-The company's programming is distributed to other stations across Canada via its syndication division, Orbyt Media, and it is also the local licensee of the Virgin Radio brand.
+Bell Media Radio, G.P. (formerly CHUM Radio), operating publicly as iHeartRadio Canada, is the radio broadcasting and audio division of Bell Media, a subsidiary of BCE Inc..
+The company owns AM and FM radio stations in markets across Canada, distributes programming to other stations through Orbyt Media, and operates the Canadian version of iHeartRadio under licence from iHeartMedia.

-iHeartRadio Canada's originated in 1945 as CHUM Radio which was then acquired by CTVglobemedia in 2007 and expanded upon the acquisition of Astral Media in 2013.
-The company operated over 71 radio stations across the country until 2023.
-Today, it operates 55 stations after a series of sales and closures.
+The business originated with the radio assets of CHUM Limited, which were acquired by CTVglobemedia in 2007 and later became part of Bell Media.
+Bell expanded its radio holdings through the acquisition of Astral Media in 2013, but substantially reduced the portfolio through station closures and sales between 2023 and 2025.
+As of 2026, Bell Media Radio operates approximately 55 AM and FM stations, along with the shortwave relay CFRX.

 History

 The company has its origins in CHUM Limited, which was acquired by CTVglobemedia in 2006.
 Through subsequent acquisitions, it also subsumed the radio properties of Astral Media in 2013; many of these were former Standard Radio stations that were acquired by Astral in 2007.

 In 2016, Bell Media reached a licensing agreement with U.S. radio conglomerate iHeartMedia to operate a localized version of its internet radio platform iHeartRadio, and organize Canadian versions of its event franchises (such as the Jingle Ball).
 Since this agreement, Bell has primarily promoted its audio content, including radio stations and podcasts, under the public-facing brand iHeartRadio Canada.

 In 2023, Bell Media laid off 6% of its workforce and closed nine of its radio stations and sold three as part of a restructuring plan and consolidated newsrooms across its platforms, resulting in its news/talk stations laying off most of their news staff and relying instead on the local and national newsrooms of CTV News.
 Stations closed included Winnipeg's CFRW, Calgary's CKMX, Edmonton's CFRN, Vancouver's CFTE and CKST and London's CJBK while Hamilton's CKOC and CHAM and Windsor's CKWW were sold to CINA Radio Group for $455,000.

 On February 8, 2024, parent company BCE announced a total of cuts across the company, including 4,800 layoffs—with approximately 10% of those jobs being at Bell Media specifically, and the sale of 45 of its 103 radio stations to Vista Radio, Whiteoaks Communications Group, Durham Radio, My Broadcasting Corporation, ZoomerMedia, Arsenal Media and Maritime Broadcasting, pending approval by the CRTC.
 Bell executive Robert Malcolmson told Canadian Press that the "significant divestiture" of Bell's radio assets occurred "because it's not a viable business anymore".